What the Next Superwave Might be Like

 Galactic Superwave Event Ranking

-Magnitude 1: A superwave cosmic ray burst that is not detectable above cosmic background levels but which carries a gamma ray burst and gravity wave pulse at its forefront.
+Magnitude 1: A superwave cosmic ray burst that is not detectable above cosmic ray background levels, but which carries a gamma ray burst and gravity wave pulse at its forefront.
 This would likely produce seismic and EMP effects much stronger than the December 2004 earthquake and gamma ray burst.

 Magnitude 3: A long duration superwave cosmic ray burst that produces a major increase in the cosmic ray background level, doubling the background level, lasting several hundred to a thousand years, and injecting interstellar dust in sufficient quantities to destabilize climate initiating a period of glacial growth.
 Examples would be the events that initiated glacial stage 5-d about 110,000 years ago or stage 4 about 70,000 years ago.

 Magnitude 4: A much longer duration superwave cosmic ray burst capable of increasing the cosmic ray levels 2 to 4 fold above the background level and lasting several thousand years, with dust injection into the solar system maintained long enough to activate the Sun into a state of excessive flare activity.
 Such an event would induce climatic effects more extreme than a Magnitude 3 superwave, sufficient to initiate a global warming period that would terminate an ice age or induce an interstadial.
 Examples would be the superwave events that ended the Illinoisan glaciation (stage 6) about 130,000 – 140,000 years ago or ended the Wisconsin ice age about 16,000 – 10,000 years ago, the more recent precipitating the Pleistocene extinction.
-Another event around 34,000 – 37,000 years ago occurred around the time of the demise of Neanderthal Man.
+Another event around 42,000 years ago killed off Neanderthal Man.